liuyan0825/EWMEncouragementRules-IFLS/README.md

 **MATLAB Code: decomposition.m**

-This code plots the level sets of changes in average treatment take-up and changes in average treatment effects for those induced to switch treatment status conditional on (X,Z) evaluated at the mean value of X when going from the status quo to a full tuition waiver (Figure 2).
+This code plots the level sets of changes in average treatment take-up and average treatment effects for those induced to switch treatment status conditional on (Z1,Z2) when going from the status quo to a full tuition waiver (Figure 2).
+Function [contourLegend.m](https://www.mathworks.com/matlabcentral/fileexchange/115120-legend-for-contour-plots) is required.

 **MATLAB Code: specification.m**

 This code compares the polynomial and local quadratic specifications for the MTE.

+**MATLAB Code: cv.m**

+This code selects the order for the polynomial specification using leave-one-out cross-validation.